Predator: Hunting Grounds: Critical reception

 Predator: Hunting Grounds received "mixed or average" reviews from critics, according to review aggregator website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received weak approval, being recommended by 20% of critics.

-Tomas Franzese of Inverse reviewed the beta calling it the "worst Sony game of this generation", that the "game feels like a mess", visually outdated and unpolished.
+Tomas Franzese of Inverse reviewed the beta, calling it the "worst Sony game of this generation" and saying that the "game feels like a mess", and was visually outdated and unpolished.
 Jonathon Dornbush of IGN, who also played the trial weekend, noted the excessive wait times to get in to a game and said he hopes that IllFonic "can find a better balance to making the other objectives a bit more interesting".

 Sales

 In Japan, the PlayStation 4 version of Predator: Hunting Grounds sold 9,172 units, making it the tenth best-selling retail game during its first week of release in the country.